 While we generally think of glass as a fragile material, technology has allowed us to evolve the science behind how glass is made to create stronger, more durable glass.
-Keep reading to learn the basic science behind how glass is made and how the glass industry can produce such large and high-quality, yet durable, pieces of glass.
+Keep reading to learn the basic science behind how glass is made and how the glass industry can produce such large and, yet durable, pieces of glass.

 How is Glass Made?

 Glass is an interesting material due to its chemical and physical properties.
 It is unique, and it is hard to think of another material with similar features.
 It is strong enough to construct buildings out of, but it can also shatter easily.
 It is completely transparent while being made from an opaque material.
 It behaves like a solid when it is actually a liquid, specifically liquid sand.

 That all may sound hard to believe, but glass is made by melting sand (composed primarily of silicon dioxide) into a liquid at around 3000 degrees Fahrenheit.
 When the sand cools back down, it never returns to the original solid-state it started as.
 Instead, the heat causes a chemical reaction that creates a new inner structure for the molecules.
 This structure looks like a solid but never quite forms and is referred to as a frozen liquid or an amorphous solid.
 The result is a material somewhere between a solid and a liquid, with crystalline structures and molecular instability.

 When Was Glass First Made?

 Glass has been around for quite a while, so it is unknown when it was first created by humans.
 The oldest known occurrences of glass date back to 2500 BC, from which glass beads were recently discovered in Egypt, and a glass rod from 2600 BC, which was found in Babylonia.